Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

 \subsection{Test statistics for dynamic connectivity}

 To determine whether a particular connection is indeed dynamic, we must first summarize the time series of connectivity using test statistics.
 It is important to critically assess which statistic is being used, because this formalizes which properties of the signal are considered important and encode another layer of dynamic functional connectivity assumptions~\cite{lurie2020questions}.
-We focus on three commonly used test statistics: the variance of connectivity~\cite{sakouglu2010method, chang2010time}, the maximum power across all frequencies~\cite{handwerker2012periodic}, and the median-crossings~\cite{zalesky2014time}.
+We selected three test statistics with the aim to cover complementary aspects of connectivity dynamics.
+These statistics capture different properties of the dynamics, namely the overall amplitude of fluctuations in connectivity (variance)~\cite{sakouglu2010method, chang2010time}, the presence of prominent temporal frequencies~\cite{handwerker2012periodic}, and how often and strong the connectivity deviates from its median level (median-crossings)~\cite{zalesky2014time}.